neo-chem-synth-wave/literature/literature/2015/20150114_marcou_g_et_al.md

 # Citation
 ```
 @article {20150114_marcou_g_et_al,
-  author       = { G. Marcou and J. Aires de Sousa and D. A. R. S. Latino and A. de Luca and D. Horvath and V. Rietsch and A. Varnek },
+  author       = { G. Marcou and J. Aires {de Sousa} and D. A. R. S. Latino and A. de Luca and D. Horvath and V. Rietsch and A. Varnek },
   title        = { Expert System for Predicting Reaction Conditions: The Michael Reaction Case },
   journal      = { Journal of Chemical Information and Modeling },
   year         = { 2015 },